jacops/kubers/README.md

 > While this is not the greatest method, it works well with `azure-sdk-for-go`.
 This however, can be refactored in the future.

 ### AWS
-There are two ways to authenticate against AWS Secret Manager.
+There are two ways to authenticate against AWS Secrets Manager.
 API Access Keys and IAM role.

 #### IAM role (recommended)
 This authentication method is recommended as it doesn't require a user to distribute API access keys and worry about rotation and access to them.